I(R)L: Interior Landscape Residencies

 Interior Landscape Residencies

 I(R)L is a studio residency for individuals based in Chicago, whether permanently or temporarily.
 Working in the media of their choice, participants address interior landscape in order to test its implications for specific practices.
-Residents have access to Space p11 during Pedway hours (Monday-Friday 4am-7pm; Saturday 8am-730pm) for terms between 1 and 6 days and will share work with the public through open visits during the residency or exhibition after.
+Residents have access to Space p11 during Pedway hours (Monday-Friday 9am-7pm; Saturday 10am-5pm) for terms of two to four weeks and will share work with the public through open visits during the residency or exhibition after.
 Participants retain the rights to all work created during the residency.
-Acute Angles reserves rights to exhibit and/or publish the work as described under our Artist Agreement.
-Participants receive a $100 stipend to support the production of work.
-Acute Angles cannot provide support for travel, accommodation, or other needs beyond gallery access.